pmeeny/CI-MS3-FootballMemories/README.md

 #### Description
 The user can login into their account by clicking on the Login button on the landing page or clicking the Login link in the navigation bar.
 They must enter a valid username and password otherwise a relevant message will be displayed.
 #### User Stories
-- User Story 4.2: As a regular user I can register for an account by providing my username, password, confirm password, first name, last name, favourite team and country and I will be brouight to the my memories page.
-All fields mist be provided
+- User Story 4.1: As a regular user I can register for an account by providing my username, password, confirm password, first name, last name, favourite team and country and I will be brouight to the my memories page.
+All fields must be provided
-- User Story 4.2: As a regular user my username must be in the
+- User Story 4.2: As a regular user my username must be a minimum of 6 characters, and contain at least one lowercase letter, with no special characters
-- User Story 4.2: As a regular user my password must be in the
+- User Story 4.3: As a regular user my password must be a minimum of 6 characters and contain least one number, one lowercase and one uppercase letter, with no special characters
-- User Story 4.2: As a regular user my passwword must match my confirm password
+- User Story 4.4: As a regular user my password must match my confirm password
-- User Story 4.2: As a regular user/admin user I can login to my account by providing my username and password and clicking Login and I will be be navigated to the my memories page.
+- User Story 4.5: As a regular user/admin user I can login to my account by providing my username and password and clicking Login and I will be be navigated to the my memories page.
 A username and password must be provided.
 If the username and/or password entered is incorrectly a relevant message will be displayed
-- User Story 4.3: As an admin/regular user, when I am logged into the site, and I click Logout I am succesfully logged out of the site, and brought to the home/landing page, and the navigation bar is updated with three options with a logo, Home, Login, Register
+- User Story 4.6: As an admin/regular user, when I am logged into the site, and I click Logout I am succesfully logged out of the site, and brought to the home/landing page, and the navigation bar is updated with three options with a logo, Home, Login, Register
-- User Story 4.4: As an admin/regular user, when I am logged into the site and I click the back button I am automatically redirected to the home/landing page, and the navigation bar is updated with three options with a logo, Home, Login, Register
+- User Story 4.7: As an admin/regular user, when I am logged into the site and I click the back button I am automatically redirected to the home/landing page, and the navigation bar is updated with three options with a logo, Home, Login, Register

 ### Feature 5 Memories, Memory, Add/Edit/Delete Memory
 #### Description
 #### User Stories
+- User Story 5.1: Add Memory - As a regular user/admin user I can add a memory by selecting a tournament, uploading a memory image, entering a memory name, description, date and stadium.
+All fields are mandatory
-- User Story 5.1: Add Memory
+- User Story 5.2: Add Memory - As a regular user/admin user the memory image I upload must be png or jpg format
-- User Story 5.2: Edit Memory
+- User Story 5.2: Edit  Memory - As a regular user/admin user I can edit a memory by uploading a memory image, updating the memory name, description, date and stadium.
+All fields are mandatory
+- User Story 5.3: Delete Memory - As a regular user I can delete a memory I created by confirming I wnat to delete
-- User Story 5.3: Delete Memory
+- User Story 5.3: Delete Memory - As an admin user I can delete a memory, created by any user
-- User Story 5.4: View Memory
+- User Story 5.4: View Memory - As a regular user/admin user I can view a memory by clicking on a memory
-- User Story 5.5: View Memory, display comments, ratings, image, google map
+- User Story 5.5: View Memory - As a regular user/admin user I can view the memory image, stadium in a google map, average rating, view acount, memory name, description, tournament name,  date, view count, uploaded by inforamtion and all comments for the memory, paginated if there are more than 3 comments
+- User Story 5.5: View Memory - As a regular user/admin user the view count increases when the user clicks on a memory or refreshes the memory page
-- User Story 5.6: View Memory- add comment
+- User Story 5.6: View Memory - As a regular user/admin user I can add a comment to a memory
-- User Story 5.7: View Memory - add rating
+- User Story 5.7: View Memory - As a regular user/admin user I can add a comment to a rating to a memory, and the average rating is updated accordingly
-- User Story 5.8: My Memories, 3 per page, pagination
+- User Story 5.8: My Memories- As a regular user/admin user I can filter on memories I have created, and the page will be paginated if there are more than 3 memories
-- User Story 5.9: All Memories , 3 per page, pagination
+- User Story 5.9: All Memories - As a regular user/admin user I can filter on memories I have created, and the page will be paginated if there are more than 3 memories
-- User Story 5.10: Search
+- User Story 5.10: Search - As a regular user/admin I can search on text for the memory name and memory description, and the memories page will be updated with those filtered memories

-### Feature 5 Tournaments
+### Feature 6 Tournaments
 #### Description
 A regular user can view the tournaments they can add memories to.
 Three tournaments are displays per page(tournament name, tournament image), and pagination is displayed if there are more than three tournaments in the mongodb database
 #### User Stories
-- User Story 5.1: As a regular user/admin user I can view a list of tournaments created with the tournament name and tournament image displayed
+- User Story 6.1: As a regular user/admin user I can view a list of tournaments created with the tournament name and tournament image displayed
-- User Story 5.2: As a regular user/admin user the list of tournaments is displayed with three per page, and pagination if displayed if there are more than 3 tournaments
+- User Story 6.2: As a regular user/admin user the list of tournaments is displayed with three per page, and pagination if displayed if there are more than 3 tournaments
-- User Story 5.3: As an admin user I can add a new tournament with a tournament name and tournament image.
+- User Story 6.3: As an admin user I can add a new tournament with a tournament name and tournament image.
 Both fields are mandatory and a message is displayed accordingly.
 The tournament information is added in the mongo database and the tournament image is stored in an AWS S3 bucket
-- User Story 5.4: As an admin user I can edit an existing tournament with a tournament name and tournament image.
+- User Story 6.4: As an admin user I can edit an existing tournament with a tournament name and tournament image.
 Both fields are mandatory and a message is displayed accordingly.
 The tournament information is updated in the mongo database and the tournament image is stored in an AWS S3 bucket
-- User Story 5.5: As an admin user I can delete an existing tournament, once I have confirmed that it is ok to delete the tournament.
+- User Story 6.5: As an admin user I can delete an existing tournament, once I have confirmed that it is ok to delete the tournament.
 The tournament information is deleted from the mongo database
-- User Story 5.6: As an admin user if a tournament has memories associated with it, the tournament cannot be deleted and a message is displayed
+- User Story 6.6: As an admin user if a tournament has memories associated with it, the tournament cannot be deleted and a message is displayed
-- User Story 5.7: As an admin user if there is only one tournament in website, it cannot be deleted, a minimum of one tournament is required
+- User Story 6.7: As an admin user if there is only one tournament in website, it cannot be deleted, a minimum of one tournament is required

-### Feature 6 Dashboard
+### Feature 7 Dashboard
 #### Description
 The dashboard page displays the results of 5 queries against the mongo db for the number of users, number of tournaments, number of memories, number of ratings and number of comments added on the site
 <code>